fafadlian/Synthetic-PNR-Generation/README.md

 | T2 (SOI)| Child travels with an adult with different surnames |

+### 4. SOI/POI Identifier
+SOI/POI can be identified from their P_ID and HHID that should start with 'SOI'

 ## Contributing
 Contributions to the project are welcome.
 Please ensure to follow best practices for code contributions, including using clear and descriptive commit messages and creating pull requests for review.